dreamcatcher-tech/network/Inbox/2024-10-22 1705 mapping napp to code.md

 Need to align things with the napp.json and the internal package manager.

 napps can rewrite the tool names of the napps they import, too.

+If it is a napp, it is also an npm package, and so we can import code from other napps as tho they were native modules.